chec/commerce.js/docs/04_Checkout.md

 ## Set tax zone

-The `setTaxZone()` helper method uses `GET v1/checkouts/{checkout_token_id}/helper/set_tax_zone` to set the tax zone for the provided checkout token's order, either automatically from a provided IP address, or by the geographic data provided in the request arguments.
+The `setTaxZone()` helper method uses `GET v1/checkouts/{checkout_token_id}/helper/set_tax_zone` to set the tax zone for the provided checkout token, either automatically from a provided IP address, or by the geographic data provided in the request arguments.

 Example request using Commerce.js: